MmedaraU/study-notes/css-and-css3.md

 1. `content-box`
 2. `border-box`

 When set to `content-box`, the width and height values are applied to the content box.
 The padding, margin and borders are added on after that.
+This is the default value.

 When set to `border-box`, the width and height values include the padding, margin and borders.